Cholera is a disease caused by the bacterium Vibrio cholerae.

 Cholera is usually spread by the ingestion of contaminated water or food, especially raw or undercooked shellfish and fish.
 It is rarely transmitted from person to person.
 The incubation period varies from a few hours to 3 days (maximum of 7 days).
 Gastric achlorhydria (marked by the absence of hydrochloric acid and the inability to digest food properly.
 Can follow the use of certain drugs to treat ulcers) increases a person's vulnerability to the disease.
 Infected individuals usually become contagious 2 to 3 days before the disease becomes manifest and remain contagious up to 2 weeks after symptoms have subsided.
 Some people carry the bacteria for several months.

 The best preventive measures include avoiding contaminated water and food and washing hands frequently.
 Cooking foods and boiling water thoroughly will destroy the bacteria.
-If you think you may be vulnerable consider taking a prophylactic antibiotic, such as doxycycline, cotrimazole, or erythromycin.
-It is also possible to bring antitiotic prescribed by your doctor before the travel, that will be taken only in case of diarrhea.
+It is possible to bring antibiotics prescribed by your doctor before the trip, to be taken only in case of diarrhea.

 The cholera vaccine isn't recommended very often in North America, because the infection can be easily avoided if adequate dietary precautions are taken.
 However, vaccination may be suggested by your physician if you are travelling to an area where the disease is common or during an epidemic or where sanitary conditions are known to be inadequate.